ansys/pymapdl/doc/source/examples/extended_examples/hpc/hpc_ml_ga.rst

    The preceding command allocates 10 cores for the job.
-   For optimal performance, this value should be higher than the number of MAPDL instances that :py:class:`~ansys.mapdl.core.pool.MapdlPool` is creating.
+   For optimal performance, this value should be higher than the number of MAPDL instances that the :py:class:`~ansys.mapdl.core.pool.MapdlPool` instance is creating.